 n=13nn!.\sum_{n=1}^{\infty} \frac{3^n}{n!}.

-Then solve it and check whether the same test would still be your first choice for
+Before any algebra, decide which test fits the shape and say why.
+Then solve it, and ask whether the same test would still be your first pick for

 n=1n23n.\sum_{n=1}^{\infty} \frac{n^2}{3^n}.